-Whether working with field samples back in the lab or collecting samples in a museum setting, certain tools and materials are always useful to have on hand:
+Whether working with field samples back in the lab, or collecting samples in a museum setting, certain tools and materials are always useful to have on hand:

-- Notebook

-- Pencils many museums do not allow ink pens to be used

 - Aluminum foil: A clean surface, disposable between samples

-- Forceps, scalpels, spatulas, X-acto knife
+- Forceps, scalpels, spatulas

-- Methanol or isopropyl alcohol for cleaning tools (do not use ethanol; and do not use scented hand sanitizer)
+- Methanol or isopropyl alcohol for cleaning tools (do not use ethanol)

 - Kimwipes

 - Dremel tool with disposable cut-off wheels and drill bits/burrs for sampling bone and shell

 - Safety glasses

 - Nitrile gloves

-- Sharpies (note prohibitions against ink)
+- Sharpies

-- Bags, vials, and other containers suitable for the sample material
+- Bags, vials and other containers suitable for the sample material

-Cutting bone with a Dremel should be done in a hood with safety glasses and a particle mask if necessary.
+Cutting bone with a Dremel should be done in a hood, with safety glasses and a particle mask if necessary.
 Bone dust is messy and not good to inhale.